MMIV-ML/fastMONAI/research/vestibular_schwannoma/README.md

 model reconstruction, patch inference, metrics, and artifact formats remain fastMONAI responsibilities.

-Training retains weights-only `.pth` checkpoints for warm-starting or further fitting with a newly initialized optimizer and learning-rate schedule; they are not exact training-resume checkpoints.
+Training writes selected fold checkpoints below `<results-root>/<model>/fold_<n>/checkpoints/`, so different folds and models cannot overwrite each other.
+All-data learners are independently scoped below `<results-root>/<model>/all_data/`, but their final artifacts are stored in MLflow rather than as a local checkpoint.
+The fold `.pth` files support warm-starting or further fitting with a newly initialized optimizer and learning-rate schedule; they are not exact training-resume checkpoints.
+Final and best inference artifacts remain isolated in their MLflow runs.
 Inference and deployment use strict-loaded `.safetensors` artifacts.
 Generated data, results, tracking stores, checkpoints, and model bundles are excluded from Git.

 For container preparation and execution, see [deployment/pacs/README.md](deployment/pacs/README.md).